Escape the emptiness: the timeless quest for meaning

 I certainly hope my interviews were life changing, but more realistically my brief encounters were nowhere near what people needed.
 Life presents us with consistent existential challenges that make us question our values, assumptions, goals, and overall sense of meaning.
 One conversation isn’t enough to give someone the tools they need to approach these topics throughout their lives.
 Not only that, but the existential suffering being felt by people is painfully widespread.
 And the effects of this suffering don't stay isolated: if someone has an unhealthy approach to meaning then they may even harm another person’s well-being.d This subject and different MOL approaches will be covered in a future netproject.org post.
 The opposite is also true.
 If we can give people better tools and healthier approaches to think about meaning, then we can make progress in creating a world that we all find fulfilling.

 At the broadest level, netproject.org’s mission is to help people explore and create healthier approaches to life’s biggest existential questions.
 We want to give people the wisdom, interconnectedness, and awe that are empowering to one’s sense of meaning.
 More concretely, we believe that if we give people tools to approach these anxiety inducing questions then the questions are no longer so scary when they inevitably emerge in someone’s life.
 Furthermore, we can both teach people and learn from one another about just how we can live more meaningful lives.
 Digital platforms are the most accessible ways of reaching people.
 We spend more time now than ever interacting with the web but often feel distracted and worse for it–why not use that power for good?
 One of our first interventions that we’re building at netproject.org is a digital tool that will guide you through existential questions in ways that are fun, enjoyable, and personally meaningful to you.e We’re looking for engineers to join our team; if our mission speaks to you, reach out to get involved.
 Too often these questions and topics evoke a sense of fear and burden but that doesn’t have to be the case. fWe place a strong emphasis on having a well-researched approach; if you’re a researcher who wants to get involved, reach out.
 Our first intervention is just the start and we have plenty more planned, make sure you subscribe below to join us on our journey.
 Want to contribute to our mission of creating a more meaningful world?
-Feel free to reach out.
+Reach out at future@netproject.org.

 a Recent surveys have tended to assume respondents had a consistent and strong sense of meaning.